n33t1/n33t1.github.io/_posts/2018-10-31-graph-algrorithms.md

 ### <a name="a2"></a>Graph Representation
 A graph can be represented using either an adjacency matrix or an adjacency list.
 An adjacency matrix is good for checking and updating the connectivity between 2 vertices.
 An adjacency list is helpful for saving space when the graph is sparse.

-In Python, we usually use a dict to store a graph, with vertex as key and a list of nerighbors as values.
+In Python, we usually use a dict to store a graph, with vertex as key and a list of neighbors as values.
 If the edges has weight, we can use a tuple of `(neighbor, weight)` to represent it.
 ### <a name="a3"></a>Graph Traveral and Their Applications
 * Depth-first search (DFS)
   * Visits all the nodes reachable from v in depth-first order.
 Use recursion or stacks for implementation.